aravind-sadharani/chandraveena/src/blog/sarod-and-sursringar/index.md

 title: "Sarod and Sursringar"
 date: 2019-01-18
 image: "../../../images/sarod-sursringar.jpg"
 description: "There are varied accounts on the evolution of rabab, sarod and sursringar.
 Many have written articles, journal papers and books on the subject.
-Never minding the history and its evolution, I am interested in talking about the two instruments, its commonalities and differences."
+Not focussing too much on the history and evolution of these instruments, I am interested in talking about the Sarod and Sursringar, and their commonalities and differences."
 ---
 Having spent many years [learning Sarod](/about/#early-days-and-music-training), and then some more in a keen quest for the elusive Sursringar, I only thought it appropriate to write a post describing these two beautiful instruments.
 They are alike, and yet, worlds apart!